 I am interested in a variety of questions within the broad field of normative political philosophy/theory.
 In particular, this includes questions about social justice, certain aspects of rational choice theory, and other areas of applied ethics (such as education, information technology, and environmentalism).
 An overarching theme of my work has been the proper place of religion within politics and society.

 I welcome doctoral research applications in the following areas; the foundations of liberalism; Rawlsian political philosophy; social justice; political liberalism; anti-perfectionism; just war theory; the philosophy of education; rational choice and religion.

-I teach within the fields of ethics and contemporary political philosophy, as well as the history of political thought.
+I teach within the fields of ethics and contemporary political theory/philosophy.

 My main teaching contributions are within the areas of:

 2. Normative political theory

 3. The ethics of killing and saving lives

 My research is within the field of moral and political philosophy, in particular I am interested in the proper relationship between conceptions of the good (such as religious and ethical conceptions)… read more